VKCOM/statshouse/docs/new_table.md

 # New schema

 - number of tags increased 16 -> 48
-- separate `r0..r3` `Int64` columns for raw tags
 - `flags` bitfield to indicate in which tables we want to write
 	- new + old table or just new table (for migration to a new pipeline)
 	- prekey, basic or both tables
 	- hour table with TTL or default hour table
 		- to store short lived metrics that live only for 1mo (like pod telemetry)
-- `raw_flags UInt64` column to indicate that tag is raw
-	- idea here is to write all number tags as raw tags automatically when we can
 - each tag followed by unmapped stag option, only one them should be set at a time
 - add `pre_stag` to store unmapped prekeys
-- `pre_tag` is now 64 bit to support `r0..r3` tags
 - `index_type UInt8` to merge basic and `pre_tag` tables into a single one
 	- 0 - basic index
 	- 2 - `pre_tag` index